-MITIGATION MEASURE WHEN COMPLIANCE VERIFIED BY ⋖ В ن D E S USS-11: When FMFCD proposes to provide drainage service outside of urbanized areas: Prior to development California Regional - - × (a) FMFCD shall conduct preliminary investigations on undeveloped lands outside of highly urbanized areas.
+MITIGAT MITIGATION MEASURE WHEN COMPLIANCE VERIFIED BY 4 ပ ш ш uss-11: When FMFCD proposes to provide draioutside of urbanized areas: (a) FMFCD shall conduct preliminary invest undeveloped lands outside of highly urbandeveloped lands outside of highly urbandeveloped lands outside of highly urbandes investigations shall be the basis for determination on whether or not more indetermination of wetland be necessary.
+If the proposed does not exhibit wetland hydrology, prevalence of wetland vegetation and wetlands then no further action is required. (b) Where proposed activities could have at areas verified by the Corps as jurisdictional waters of the U.S. (urban and rural strear wetlands, and vernal pools), FMFCD shannecessary Clean Water Act, Section 404 activities where fill material shall be placed obstruct the flow or circulation of waters of States, impair or reduce the reach of such part of FMFCD's Memorandum of Unders CDFG, Section 404 and 401 permits would from the U.S. Army Corps of Engineers and 11: When FMFCD proposes to provide drainage service le of urbanized areas: FMFCD shall conduct preliminary investigations on undeveloped lands outside of highly urbanized areas.
 These investigations shall examine wetland hydrology, vegetation and soil types.
 These preliminary investigations shall be the basis for making a determination on whether or not more in-depth wetland studies shall be necessary.
-If the proposed project site does not exhibit wetland hydrology, support a prevalence of wetland vegetation and wetland soil types then no further action is required. approvals outside of highly urbanized areas Water Quality Control Board (RWQCB), and USACE Where proposed activities could have an impact on areas verified by the Corps as jurisdictional wetlands or waters of the U.S. (urban and rural streams, seasonal wetlands, and vernal pools), FMFCD shall obtain the necessary Clean Water Act, Section 404 permits for activities where fill material shall be placed in a wetland, obstruct the flow or circulation of waters of the United States, impair or reduce the reach of such waters.
-As part of FMFCD's Memorandum of Understanding with CDFG, Section 404 and 401 permits would be obtained from the U.S. Army Corps of Engineers and from the (continued on next page)
+If the proposed project site does not exhibit wetland hydrology, support a prevalence of wetland vegetation and wetland soil types then no further action is required.
+Where proposed activities could have an impact on areas verified by the Corps as jurisdictional wetlands or waters of the U.S. (urban and rural streams, seasonal wetlands, and vernal pools), FMFCD shall obtain the necessary Clean Water Act, Section 404 permits for activities where fill material shall be placed in a wetland, obstruct the flow or circulation of waters of the United States, impair or reduce the reach of such waters.
+As part of FMFCD's Memorandum of Understanding with CDFG, Section 404 and 401 permits would be obtained from the U.S. Army Corps of Engineers and from the Prior to development approvals outside of highly urbanized areas California Regional Water Quality Control Board (RWQCB), and USACE ×

-MITIGATION MEASURE WHEN COMPLIANCE VERIFIED BY 4 B U Ш ် (၁) Regional Water Quality Control Board for any activity involving filling of jurisdictional waters).
-At a minimum, to meet "no net loss policy," the permits shall require replacement of wetland habitat at a 1:1 ratio. (c) Where proposed activities could have an impact on areas verified by the Corps as jurisdictional wetlands or waters of the U.S. (urban and rural streams, seasonal wetlands, and vernal pools), FMFCD shall submit and implement a wetland mitigation plan based on the wetland acreage verified by the U.S. Army Corps of Engineers.
-The wetland mitigation plan shall be prepared by a qualified biologist or wetland scientist experienced in wetland creation, and shall include the following or equally effective elements: i.
+MITIGATION MEASURE COMPLIANCE TED SY A ပ ш щ USS-11 (continued from previous page) [see previous snc 19 Regional Water Quality Control Board for any activity involving filling of jurisdictional waters).
+At a minimum, to meet "no net loss policy," the permits shall require replacement of wetland habitat at a 1:1 ratio. paged (c) Where proposed activities could have an impact on areas verified by the Corps as jurisdictional wetlands or waters of the O.S. (ulbar and languages), scasorial watlands, and vernal pools), FMFCD shall submit and implement a wetland mitigation plan based on the prepared by a qualified biologist or wetland scientist experienced in wetland creation, and shall include the following or equally effective elements: i.
 Specific location, size, and existing hydrology and soils within the wetland creation area. ii.
 Wetland mitigation techniques, seed source, planting specifications, and required buffer setbacks.
-In addition, the mitigation plan shall ensure adequate water supply is provided to the created wetlands in order to maintain the proper [see previous page] [see previous page] (continued on next page)
+In addition, the mitigation plan shall ensure adequate water supply is provided to the created wetlands in order to maintain the proper (continued on next page)